 Learn how to design comfortable buildings with Building Biology standard, which is all about the indoor environment we create.
 The environment is designed around the 25 principles and is based on proven testing methods.
 The standard defines measurable criteria that allows testing to see whether the environment in a building is healthy for the occupants.

 Building Biology training

-Low Carbon Trust with The Green Register are running a series of linked events at Earthship Brighton in Stanmer Park on Building Biology.
-The events can be booked as individual seminars or as a whole days over the 20th an 27th September.
+Low Carbon Trust in partnership with The Green Register are running a series of linked events at Earthship Brighton in Stanmer Park on Building Biology.
+The events can be booked as individual seminars or as a whole days on the 14th and 21st March.

 About the trainer

 The course is presented by Tomas Gaertner one of the experts in the field.
 Tomas is an architect, certified Building Biologist IBN and founding Director of the Building Biology Association.
 He is also a director of SE3Design a design led RIBA chartered practice specialising in human-centred, ecological and sustainable design.